marklogic/marklogic-python-client/docs/managing-documents/searching.md

 ## Error handling

-A POST call to the /v1/search endpoint in MarkLogic will return an HTTP response with a status code of 200 for a successful request.
-For any other status code, the `client.documents.search` method will the `requests` `Response` object, providing access to the error details returned by MarkLogic.
+If the `client.documents.read` method receives an HTTP response with a status code of 200, then the client will return a list of `Document` instances.
+For any other status code, the client will return the `requests` `Response` object, providing access to the error details returned by the MarkLogic REST API.